 In both apps and email clients, dark mode inverts or darkens the colors that the viewer sees on their screen.
 While dark mode helps reduce eye strain from screen use, it can impact how your email appears to your subscribers if you’re not careful.
 This article will run through best practices to ensure that your emails are optimized for both dark and light modes.

 Images with background colors might be difficult to see in dark mode.
 Use transparent backgrounds with all of your images to ensure they are displayed properly.

 If your brand uses dark colors for your logo or social icons, add in a thin white border around it to improve readability.
 In light mode, users will not see the white border, but in dark mode, they will be able to see your logo and social icons.

 To ensure your message comes through on dark mode, opt for using text rather than images of text.
 This will not only render better in dark mode but also improve your deliverability and accessibility.

-Additionally, text-only emails tend to have higher open and click rates.
-In cases where a text-only email makes sense, consider using them.
+Text-only emails tend to have higher open and click rates.
+Where a text-only email makes sense, consider using them.

 Test Your Emails